-A common challenges among self-publishers authors that we work with is do I need a new ISBN if I'm... fill in the blank.
-In this post, we'll cover the most common queries we been asked.
+One of the most common questions we get from authors is: "Do I need a new ISBN if I'm... fill in the blank.
+In this post, we'll cover the most common queries from authors regarding new ISBNs.

 What is an ISBN?